Daily Chronology of Coast Guard History

 survivors from the torpedoed British naval sloop Cowslip while

 on convoy route to Gibraltar.
-Cowslip was attacked by
+Cowslip had been attacked by

 three German U-boats.